proninyaroslav/libretrack/BUILD.md

     Development versions for these packages are also required for building.

-    To enable Linux support, enter the following command:
+    To enable Linux support, enter the following command (runs once):

     ```
     flutter config --enable-linux-desktop